-Landmines, ammunition and other remnants of conflict can deny access to land and other natural resources.
-A consequence of this is increased pressure on available resources, resulting in soil degradation and the unsustainable management of natural resources.
-Mines and explosive remnants of war (ERW) can also adversely affect biodiversity, and degrading ammunition can lead to unplanned explosions or leaks of chemical substances into soil and water.
+Landmines, ammunition and other Explosive Remnants of War (ERW) make land and other natural resources inaccessible.
+When a piece of land is made inaccessible, there is increased usage on the next available piece of land which could lead to soil degradation and the unsustainable management of natural resources.
+Mines and explosive remnants of war (ERW) can also adversely affect biodiversity through unplanned explosions or leaks of chemical substances into soil and water.

 Clearance methods used by mine action organisations can also have unintended negative consequences on the environment.
-To ensure that no harm is done, that longer-term vulnerability is not exacerbated and that there is no threat to livelihoods, mine action organisations, like all humanitarian actors, should consider any possible negative impacts of their operations.
-This is especially the case when undertaking mine clearance both on land and under water.
+To ensure that no harm is done, that longer-term vulnerability is not exacerbated and that there is no threat to livelihoods, mine action organisations, like all humanitarian actors, should consider any possible adverse impacts of their operations.

-Some aspects of mine action work have always been subject to environmental assessment – most obviously the effects of using mechanical flails and tillers.
+Some aspects of mine action activities have always been subject to environmental assessment – especially the effects of using mechanical flails and tillers.
 Others have not attracted so much attention, such as the impacts of explosive detonations on soil and air, or of temporary field camps on their immediate environment.

-In December 2013, the GICHD co-organised a workshop with the Kuwait Institute for Scientific Research and the Kuwait National Focal Point on the environmental impact of landmines/ERW and mine action.
-The purpose of the workshop was to raise awareness about the environmental impact of mines and ERW on the environment, and to share experiences of how mine action and other humanitarian actors incorporate environmental considerations into their operations.
+In December 2013, a workshop on the environmental impact of landmines/ERW and mine action was organized by the GICHD, the Kuwait Institute for Scientific Research and the Kuwait National Focal Point.
+The purpose of the workshop was to raise awareness about the environmental impact of mines and ERW and to share experiences of how mine action and other humanitarian actors can take into account environmental needs as they carry out their operations.